Dammy88/barrier_free_maps/README.md

 I hope it will be to your liking, and above all that it will remain open source.

+## Live Demo

+I have a live demo of the application.
+You can [view it here](https://barrier-free-maps.firebaseapp.com/).

 ## Technology Used

 * Vue.js